 One of the popular selling points is that the breed is somewhat hypoallergenic.
 Yorkies have a silky coat that resembles human hair.
 It lacks the undercoat typical of other breeds.
 The breed only lightly sheds.
 However, people allergic to dogs are not always allergic to the fur itself.
 Many allergic reactions are due to the skin or dander of the dog.
 A dog that sheds little has less dander, but less is not the same thing as none.
 For highly allergic individuals a little is too much.
 Some people have allergies to the saliva of the dog.

-Yorkies do not make the list of breeds recommended by the AKC for the ten percent of the population that suffers with dog allergies.
-The Maltese does, though.
+Yorkies do not make the list of breeds recommended by the AKC for the ten percent of the population that suffers from dog allergies.
+The Maltese do, though.
 So is the Poodle.
-The Maltese is thought to be one of the breeds that was early on incorporated into the gene pool.
+The Maltese is thought to be one of the breeds that were early on incorporated into the gene pool.
 The coats of the two are very similar.
 It is likely, therefore, that the low-shedding Yorkie would be tolerated well by someone with less severe dog allergies.

 Health Concerns When Breeding Yorkshire Terriers

 Yorkshire Terriers are affected by quite a few health conditions in comparison to other dog breeds.
 Generally, this is a direct consequence of their small size and a lot of inbreeding in a given dog’s pedigree.
 When you decide to breed Yorkies, you must ensure their good health and sound genetics before attempting to organize a copulatory tie.

 In general, toy breeds have dental problems because they have small mouths lacking sufficient room for all teeth to grow properly.
 The genetics of downsizing the palate and the teeth sometimes have not quite kept up with the rest of the dog.